Brad Finstad MN-01

 After graduating from college, Finstad joined the human resources department of Christensen Family Farms in Brown County, Minnesota.
 He later briefly worked as an area director for the Minnesota Farm Bureau before joining the staff of Congressman Mark Kennedy, serving as an agricultural advisor.

 Finstad was elected to the Minnesota House of Representatives in 2002 and took office in 2003.
 During his final term in the legislature, he served as assistant minority leader.
-He also served on the Rural Health Advisory Committee under Minnesota Governor Tim Pawlenty.[6]
+He also served on the Rural Health Advisory Committee under Minnesota governor Tim Pawlenty.[6]
 He left the House in 2009.

 From 2008 to 2017, Finstad was CEO of the Center for Rural Policy and Development, a nonprofit policy research organization based in St. Peter, Minnesota.
 He also worked for an agricultural research and consulting company.
 In November 2017, President Donald Trump appointed Finstad as Minnesota state director of USDA Rural Development.[7]
 Finstad left this position after Trump left office in 2021.